metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 - - -

 The Metapsy database standard includes nine additional variables that all start with a dot (`.`).
-These are variables created by the [`calculateEffectSizes`](https://tools.metapsy.org/reference/calculateeffectsizes) function in `metapsyTools`.
+These are variables created by the [`calculateEffectSizes`](https://tools.metapsy.org/reference/calculateeffectsizes) function in `metapsyTools`, or the [data validator application](https://tools.metapsy.org/data-validator).
 They are included so that meta-analysis functions in `metapsyTools` can be applied "out of the box".

 * **`.id`**: Unique identifier for a trial arm comparison/row.
 * **`.g`**: Calculated effect size (Hedges' $g$).